pkleineb/themepicker.nvim/README.md

         -- scans all child dirs as well
         -- either string or table of strings theme_dir = vim.fn.stdpath("data")

+        -- exclude certain colorschemes that have these patterns in their path -- table of strings
+        exclude_themes = {"example"},
     },

     window = {